-Why you may ask, there are many and various reasons that you will not want to miss a visit to this wonderful part of Peru.
-Let us now list some of the reason why Lake Titicaca is famous.
+There are many reasons why you will not want to miss a visit to this wonderful part of Peru.
+Let us now list some of the reasons why Lake Titicaca is famous.
 Firstly, the lake is the highest navigable lake in the world that in itself is very impressive.
-The lake sits at 12500 feet above sea level in the Andes Mountain range located on the boarder of both Peru and Bolivia.
-The lake is the second largest in South America at 3200 square miles, making the lake a wonderful site to see.
-Where is Lake Titicaca you also may ask, it is located in the southern most part of Peru on the border with Bolivia.
+The lake sits at 12500 feet above sea level in the Andes Mountain range located on the border of both Peru and Bolivia.
+The lake is the second-largest in South America at 3200 square miles, making the lake a wonderful site to see.
+“Where is Lake Titicaca?” you may ask… it is located in the southernmost part of Peru on the border with Bolivia.

 If you are visiting Peru and Machu Picchu, take the time to discover the fabulous Lake Titicaca.
 You may be wondering how to get from Machu Picchu to Lake Titicaca?
 There is a train from the Imperial city of Cusco or you can catch the bus.
-Puno is also famous for the spectacular festival the Virgen de la Candelaria, held on the streets of Puno every February.
+Puno is also famous for the spectacular festival of the Virgen de la Candelaria, held on the streets of Puno every February.
 This wonder of color and music is compared to the Carnival in Rio.
-Thousands of dancers and musicians take to the streets to dance many traditional dancers from all over Peru.
+Thousands of dancers and musicians take to the streets to dance many traditional dances from all over Peru.
 Not to be missed if you are in Peru in February.

 Take a trip to Peru and Lake Titicaca, a journey of a lifetime.